 If you’re injured in a car accident or a work accident, the facts surrounding your accident may be complicated by the injuries and losses sustained, including but not limited to medical bills, loss of income, loss of self-care, mental anguish and/or PTSD that follows accidents, and a lack of overall information needed to move forward.

 Situations such as these place added pressure on victims of personal injury or damage to either settle or fight to the end.
-These sustained injuries, or overarching inability to work may make it difficult to pursue financial compensation from the negligent party.
-However, fighting back is recommended, as the law will ensure that the responsible party will pay for your injuries, personal injury car repair costs, increased auto insurance rates (if this is a DUI personal injury offense for the defendant or other various crimes) medical bills, and other damages.
-The duty of your lawyer will ensure to you receive the proper care, and can simply focus on your health, while they find evidence to prove the other party made negligent decisions that levied fault in your injuries.
+These sustained injuries or overarching inability to work may make it difficult to pursue financial compensation from the negligent party.
+However, fighting back is recommended, as the law will ensure that the responsible party will pay for your injuries, personal injury car repair costs, increased auto insurance rates (if this is a DUI personal injury offense for the defendant or other various crimes), medical bills, and other damages.
+The duty of your lawyer will ensure you receive proper care and allow you to simply focus on your health while they find evidence to prove the other party made negligent decisions that caused your injuries.

-Following an accident, the defendant and the plaintiff can’t agree on a settlement, or injuries sustained.
+Following an accident, the defendant and the plaintiff can’t agree on a settlement or the injuries sustained.

-Following accidents, for reasons such as these and many more (such as not agreeing to who caused the accident) can hold up the legal process for a personal injury settlement.
-Perhaps the defendant doesn’t believe they caused your accident injury.
-Sometimes the defendant will go even further as to suggest the plaintiff’s injuries are false information and that the plaintiff’s entire personal injury claim is a personal attack.
+Following accidents, for reasons such as these and many more (such as not agreeing to who caused the accident), the legal process for a personal injury settlement can be held up.
+Perhaps the defendant doesn’t believe they caused your injury.
+Sometimes the defendant will go even further and suggest the plaintiff’s injuries are false information and that the plaintiff’s entire personal injury claim is a personal attack.

 Location is a factor in selecting a trial venue for a personal injury claim.
-Some jurisdictions have reputations for favoring plaintiffs, while others are more pro-defendant following an accident.
+Some jurisdictions have a reputation for favoring plaintiffs, while others are more pro-defendant following an accident.

 If you are the plaintiff in a personal injury case, you may want to avoid a location that is known to favor defendants because this could make it harder for your claim to be heard by an impartial jury that believes you deserve compensation for your personal injury damages.
 On the other hand, if you’re representing yourself as a defendant (and therefore not eligible for legal aid), being tried in such a venue may mean higher odds of getting an acquittal or reduction in damages awarded against you.